Arrow420/mangatools/README.md

 # MangaTools

-MangaTools is a cli tool to help you organize your digital manga
+MangaTools is a cli tool that helps you organize your digital manga

 <img float="left" src="logo.png" alt="" width="80"/>

 ## Features

 * Search manga details and covers
-* Organize volume pages to chapters
+* Organize pages from volumes into chapters
-* Archive chapters to .cbz files.
+* Archive chapters to .cbz files

 ## Installation